by Tamara Sztainbok

 Gone are the days of the static website that serves primarily as a digital business card.
 Today’s websites are dynamic, responsive, and engaging.
 An author website is an extension of you as the writer and of your work.
 It must connect to fans and provide the opportunity for you to promote your work.
 If you have any questions about your author website, please leave me a comment below.

 Tamara Sztainbok, of Puzzle Box Communications, helps solo entrepreneurs create websites that attract their ideal customers.
 Having worked in the publishing industry for almost 20 years, she has a special place in her heart for writers and creative folks.
 She understands that in order to get the biggest audience for your creative work, you need a professional and strategic online presence that integrates sales funnels, email marketing, social media, SEO and content marketing.
 She also understands that taking care of all that can be overwhelming and takes time away from your craft.
-Until the end of June, Tamara is offering an exclusive 20% discount on her web design services to members of The Community at One Lit Place.
+Tamara is happy to serve the writers at One Lit Place.
 Contact Tamara for a free website consult.